mattscy/Elemento/README.md

 `elemento:CreateScript(file: string, elevatedPrivilege: bool?, runAs: string?): Script`

-Creates a new script containing the code from the provided `repo`.
+Creates a new script containing the code from the provided GitHub `file`.
 - The `file` should be in the format of `https://github.com/{user}/{repo}/blob/main/{path}`
 - If `elevatedPrivilege` is false or empty, the script will only be able to modify:
   - Instances that the script creates, and